-In June 2011, CKGSB Case Center and Center for Economic Research initiated a project to gauge the business sentiment of executives about the macro-economic environment in China - called an index of business conditions.
+In June 2011, the CKGSB Case Center and the Center for Economic Research initiated a project to gauge the business sentiment of executives about the macro-economic environment in China - called an index of business conditions.

 Under the direction of Professor Li Wei, in July 2011, the two research centers designed and tested the BCI survey.
 In September 2011, the first surveys were distributed and results computed.
-From May 2012 to December 2015, the research team has published 44 monthly BCI survey reports.
+From May 2012 to January 2016, the research team has published 45 monthly BCI survey reports.